IBM-Bluemix-Docs/StreamingAnalytics/spl_cloud_ready.md

 ### Related Information

-*   If you need to connect your Streams app to a data source/sink that is protected by an enterprise firewall, see [Connect Streaming Analytics to your Enterprise Data using Secure Gateway](https://developer.ibm.com/streamsdev/docs/connect-streaming-analytics-to-your-enterprise/)
+*   If you need to connect your Streams app to a data source/sink that is protected by an enterprise firewall, see [Connect to Enterprise Data using {{site.data.keyword.SecureGateway}}](/docs/StreamingAnalytics?topic=StreamingAnalytics-connect_secure_gateway)